Question

 Answer

-The back-off patterns currently defined help data holders meet the intent of the rules but there is potential opportunity for improvement.
+The back-off patterns currently defined help data holders meet the intent of the rules but it should be treated as a guideline and there is potential opportunity to implement alternate solutions.
+Participants will be expected to implement robust solutions which cater for temporary outages and recover in a graceful manner using “reasonable effort”.

 Comments